MusabEltijani/MusabEltijani/README.md

 - 👋 Hi, I’m @MusabEltijani
 - 👀 I’m interested in Mobile development
-- 🌱 I’m currently learning Flutter
+- 🌱 I’m currently learning Python and AI
 - 💞️ I’m looking to collaborate on Google
 - 📫 How to reach me mosaup90@gmail.com